slatedocs/slate/source/reseller_api.html.md

     }
 ],
 ```

+After you have created the order you will get back a normal order response as was detailed in the sections above.

+Of special notice are two things, first you will get a single barcode for the main ticket.
+This ticket barcode can be used in all entry locations.

 And second, it is best practice to print the individual sub ticket times on the ticket PDF that customers will receive.